vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

 #.
 Click **Provision** to begin creating your new database server VM and **fiesta** database.

 #.
-Select **Operations** from the dropdown menu to monitor the provisioning.
+Select **Operations** from the drop-down menu to monitor the provisioning.
 This process should take approximately 20 minutes.

    .. figure:: images/22.png